Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 At stage~$s$ there are three possibilities.

-\begin{sublemma} \item If there is a ball on the machine which is pullable by some node, then for each such ball~$x$, let $\beta$ be the strongest node by which~$x$ is pullable; we move $x$ to~$\beta$ (by setting $x\in \SSS{\beta}{s+1}$).
+\begin{sublemma} \item If there is a ball on the machine which is pullable by some node, then for each such ball~$x$, let $\beta$ be the $\le$-least node by which~$x$ is pullable; we move $x$ to~$\beta$ (by setting $x\in \SSS{\beta}{s+1}$).\footnote{Observe that in this case, we move \emph{all} balls on the machine that are pullable by some node, not only by the ``strongest'' or ``highest priority'' node, a notion that we did not define.}

-\item If no ball on the machine is pullable by some node, but some ball on the machine is eliminable by some node, then we we enumerate each such~$x$ into $M_{s+1}$ and remove it from the machine.
+\item If no ball on the machine is pullable by some node, but some ball on the machine is eliminable by some node, then we enumerate each such~$x$ into $M_{s+1}$ and remove it from the machine.